howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

 <figure>
     <img src="/static/images/posts/2018-09-21-bfc-2.png" alt="An outer element that creates a BFC will respects the height of all floated element contained within it" class="c-post__image">
-    <figcaption>An outer element that creates a BFC will respects the height of all floated element contained within it.</figcaption>
+    <figcaption>Example 2: An outer element that creates a BFC will respects the height of all floated element contained within it.</figcaption>
 </figure>

 In Example 2, a BFC has been applied to the outer element so that it now contains the floated element.